-In the preceding sections, we have discussed the scorecard factors, many of the other rating considerations that may be important in assigning ratings, and certain key assumptions.
+In the preceding sections, we have discussed the scorecard factors and many of the other considerations that may be important in assigning ratings.
 In this section, we discuss limitations that pertain to the scorecard and to the overall rating methodology.

-Limitations of the Scorecard
+Limitations of the scorecard